 Specifications

-Model Number : PV-S01-1
+Model Number : PV-HL06

-Type: compact slot
+Type: compact flat pack /slot

-Color:black / silver /optional
+Color:black / silver /yellow/optional

 Style :Outdoor/indoor